davebshow/asyncbolt/README.md

 ```

 The methods `__init__` and `get_init_params` are basically the only methods inheriting protocols need implement, as
-authorization will typically be the only difference between server implementations, at least from the client's perspective.
+authentication will typically be the only difference between server implementations, at least from the client's perspective.

-##### Submit a query
+##### Connect and submit a query

 Use `asyncbolt.connect` to create an `asyncbolt.ClientSession` instance, passing the custom protocol class and its
 kwargs.
 Then use the run method to submit Cypher to the server:

 ```python
 loop = asyncio.get_event_loop()
 client_session = await asyncbolt.connect(loop=loop,
                                          host='localhost',
                                          port=8888,